 - Note that most of the tribes in this region who actually built totem poles actually live over the border in Canada or in southern Alaska.
 Many of them traditionally spoke Salish languages, or, once American and British traders moved in, a hybrid tongue known as Chinook Jargon.
 Salmon fishing and basketweaving were both very important culturally.
 Tribes would often gather together for elaborate gift-giving ceremonies called potlatches.
 However, these were viewed with suspicion by the American and Canadian governments and were banned in both countries for a while.
 Look up "gift economy" on The Other Wiki if you're interested in how this really worked.
 Art was usually very intricately done and beautiful, usually as decoration on practical items.
 They were particularly good at crafting wooden boxes out of one single piece of bark.

 There are two issues to take into consideration when looking at Native history.
 The first is European/Western Bias: since most history is written by white men, they tend to bring their preconceptions into their work and interpret things wrongly because of them.
 The second is a tendency to paint Natives as simple or even backward.
-Often this was an attempt to justify the European takeover, rather than the greed and cultural posturing it actually is (this one isn't limited to just American Natives: Ireland, India, and most of Africa have similar issues).
-This is far less true of works made after the 1960s due to massive cultural shifts that caused many White Americans to re-examine their own role in history.
+This was used to justify the European annexations, ethnic cleansing, forcible resettlement, population control measures, etc. Though some such accounts are genuine, many come off as attempts to layer a thin veneer of civilization atop deep greed and contempt.
+As 'settler societies' Australia, Argentina, South Africa, some regions of India, and a few other places are known to have this problem with regards to accounts of 'the natives'.
+This is far less true of works made after the 1960s due to massive cultural shifts which caused many Europeans (and Americans) to re-examine their own role in history.
 In addition, the number of Native scholars who were accepted in their fields increased.
 That's not to say that any work done prior to 1960 is without value; just that you might want to keep these things in mind.
 Also while the prejudice may have lessened in recent years, that doesn't mean it has disappeared altogether.
-Likewise, keep in mind as well that it works also in the other direction: just as Native Americans weren't/aren't simple-minded "noble savages," neither were/are White Men (or most Western-descended citizens for that matter) evil.
+Likewise, keep in mind as well that it works also in the other direction: just as Native Americans weren't/aren't simple-minded "noble savages," neither were/are Europeans (or their modern-day progeny) evil.
 More often than not it's a case of misunderstanding and ignorance, although it does slide into Well-Intentioned Extremist territory at points.
-Not that this excuses the horrific results of white policies and expansion, and there were quite a number of cases of white people clearly just being unforgivably cruel.
+Not that this excuses the government policies enacted, or people who really did act with unspeakable brutality or cruelty.